 What happens if I back a BrickLink Designer Program project that doesn’t go into production?

 In a word: nothing.
 If you choose to back a BrickLink Designer Program project that isn’t one of the lucky 15 taken through to production, your pre-order will be cancelled and you won’t be charged.

 When will the BrickLink Designer Program sets be shipped?

-All 13 successful BrickLink Designer Program projects will go into production in September 2021, with the LEGO Group targeting a delivery date of November 2021 for the first batch of sets.
+The first five successful BrickLink Designer Program projects will go into production in September 2021, with the LEGO Group targeting a delivery date of December 2021 to January 2022 for the first batch of sets.
 A clearer timeline for shipping will apparently be shared when the manufacturing process gets underway.

 Where will the BrickLink Designer Program sets ship from?

 The BrickLink Designer Program’s sets will be manufactured in Europe, and will therefore also ship from Europe.
 The LEGO Group and BrickLink are currently attempting to establish a US-based distribution centre for US customers, however, so stay tuned for more word on that when the crowdfunding phase begins.